 Technology has advanced tremendously since the first mobile phone was used in 1973.
 With the invention of the Internet, a new communication form emerged as the computer became a medium for exchanging information.

 Access to the Internet is possible on smartphones today, and smartphones are one of the causes of the explosion of online consumer culture in the Western world.
-According to Forrester, consumers spend 85 percent of their time on smartphones.
+According to Forrester, consumers spend 85 percent of their time in apps on smartphones.

 While technology has opened up new opportunities to measure the customer experience, it has also created a new challenge for companies.
 There is a mess of consumer information and feedback data to organize, reputations online must be monitored, and you’ve got to keep the conversation going with the customer.